Canardoux/flutter_sound/README.md

 You can refer to [iOS documentation](https://developer.apple.com/documentation/avfoundation/avaudiosession/1771734-setcategory) to understand the parameters needed for `iosSetCategory()` and to the [Android documentation](https://developer.android.com/reference/android/media/AudioFocusRequest) to understand the parameter needed for `androidAudioFocusRequest()`.

+Remark : those three functions does work on Android before SDK 26.

 ```dart
 if (_duckOthers)
 {